-With its beautiful tonal website design Design Jobs Board makes job hunting almost relaxing as you scroll through the multiple career options on offer.
+With its beautiful tonal website design Design Jobs Board makes job-hunting almost relaxing as you scroll through the multiple career options on offer.
 Their Twitter feed is just as pleasing, as they tweet multiple times a day with a plethora of opportunities.

 5. If You Could Jobs: @ifyoucouldjobs

-If You Could is the jobs board of the spectacular design blog It's Nice That.
+If You Could is the jobs board of the magnificent design blog It's Nice That.
 You know the jobs on offer will be of a high calibre as INT has its finger firmly on the pulse of the design industry.
-By following If You Could it really is effortless job hunting as their Twitter feed is packed full of engaging finds.
+By following If You Could it is effortless job hunting as their Twitter feed is packed full of engaging finds.